permazen/permazen/README.md

 A change in your schema is not a bad thing, but it does mean you should double-check that (a) the schema change was actually intended, and (b) that you've added any new [`@OnSchemaChange`](http://permazen.github.io/permazen/site/apidocs/io/permazen/annotation/OnSchemaChange.html) logic that may be needed.

-The plugin will run using its default configuration.
-To avoid scanning every class in `${project.build.directory`, tell it what package(s) contain your model classes:
+All plugin configuration settings are optional; i.e., the plugin will run just fine using its default configuration.

+By default, it scans every class in `${project.build.directory}` looking for [`@PermazenType`](http://permazen.github.io/permazen/site/apidocs/io/permazen/annotation/PermazenType.html) classes.
+Or you can tell it where to find your model classes via `<packages>` and/or `<classes>`.
+This will be required if you have multiple executions for multiple schemas, e.g., one for the database and another for serialized network messaging.

 ```xml
     <!-- Permazen schema verification -->
     <plugin>